 Research Plan for an AHA Strategic Network - 17 Pages

 To judge the merit of the application, reviewers will comment on certain criteria.
 Before beginning the Research Plan review the program description, noting especially the qualifications, restrictions, and peer review criteria.
-The Research Plan should address all of the peer review criteria as listed in the most recent RFA.
+The Research Plan should address all of the peer review criteria as listed in the most recent RFP.
 For more information on AHA’s peer review process, go to our peer review page.

 Format/Type Requirements